-- 1. That he/she did not receive written notice thirty (30) days prior to the effective date of their separation from service; and/or - 2.
-That he/she was not afforded one round of lateral competition within their competitive level.
+- 1. That she did not receive written notice thirty (30) days prior to the effective date of her separation from service; and/or - 2.
+That she was not afforded one round of lateral competition within her competitive level.

 Employee's Position